 If you or your spouse is trying to pursue a divorce, it’s vital that you seek trusted legal representation.
 The court may grant you an uneven distribution of your assets.
 Additionally, your spouse could be hiding assets from you.
 Don’t go into these proceedings blind.
 Call the attorneys at Law Offices of Shana E. Thompson today.

 The attorneys at Law Offices of Shana E. Thompson are experienced at representing those struggling with divorce.
 We understand that jugging legal issues during this emotional time is tough.
 Our attorneys want to ease that stress with quality legal service.
-Call today at (206) 712-2756 to schedule a free consultation.
+Call today at (206) 712-2756 to schedule your first consultation.

 The attorneys at Law Offices of Shana E. Thompson represent clients throughout the greater Seattle area including Redmond, Burien, Bellevue and Issaquah.